Oneflow-Inc/libai/docs/source/tutorials/Getting Started.md

   - [Train vit Model from Scratch](#train-vit-model-from-scratch)

-## Train Bert-large Model Parallelism
+## Train Bert-large Model Parallelly
 ### Prepare the Data and the Vocab

 - We have prepared relevant datasets, which you can download from the following link: